C4naryS0ck/C4naryS0ck/README.md

 🚀 Projects

-🔹 AI Password Strength Detector
+🔹 Movie Recommendation System
-Machine learning model that classifies passwords into Weak, Medium, and Strong using NLP techniques.
+A model that suggests movies related to the one you like.

 🔹 Phishing URL Detection using Machine Learning
 A model that detects malicious URLs using feature extraction and ML algorithms.